Luillys Pérez

-Luillys Pérez (born December 23, 1990) is a Venezuelan Greco-Roman wrestler.
+Luillys José Pérez Mora (born December 23, 1990) is a Venezuelan Greco-Roman wrestler.
 He competed in the men's Greco-Roman 98 kg event at the 2016 Summer Olympics, in which he was eliminated in the round of 16 by Ghasem Rezaei.

 In 2019, he competed in the men's Greco-Roman 97 kg event at the World Wrestling Championships held in Nur-Sultan, Kazakhstan.

 He won the gold medal in his event at the 2022 South American Games held in Asunción, Paraguay.

+Pérez won a bronze medal in his event at the 2024 Pan American Wrestling Championships held in Acapulco, Mexico.
+A few days later, he competed at the 2024 Pan American Wrestling Olympic Qualification Tournament held in Acapulco, Mexico hoping to qualify for the 2024 Summer Olympics in Paris, France.
+He was eliminated in his second match.